Stonley890/mc-console-bot/README.md

 ## Operation
 Let's go through the process of using the bot.

-1. Using the terminal or Windows Powershell, run `python3 path/to/mc-console-bot.py`, replacing **path/to/mc-console-bot.py** with the path to the script.
+1. Using the terminal, run `python3 path/to/mc-console-bot.py`, replacing **path/to/mc-console-bot.py** with the path to the script.
 2. If you see `Logged in as (bot username) - (bot client ID)` the bot has successfully connected.
 3. In your Discord server, use `$startserver` to start the server.
 Make sure you have the console master role.